Flight of the Navigator: Plot

 Following a telepathic communication from the spaceship, David secretly boards it and meets its robotic commander, who introduces himself as a Trimaxion Drone Ship.
 David decides to call him "Max", while Max calls him the "Navigator".
-They escape from the facility and Max tells David that his mission is to travel the galaxy collecting biological specimens for analysis on Phaelon before returning them to their homes.
-Phaelon's scientists discovered that humans only use 10% of their brains, and as an experiment, filled the remainder of David's with miscellaneous information.
-Max returned him to Earth, but Earth of 1986, having determined a trip back in time would be dangerous for a human.
-When Max crashed the spaceship, the computer's databanks were erased.
-So, he needs the information in David's brain to return home.
+They escape from the facility, and Max tells David that his mission is to travel the galaxy collecting biological specimens for analysis on Phaelon, before returning them to their homes.
+Phaelon's scientists discovered that humans only use 10% of their brains, and as an experiment, filled the remainder of David's brain with miscellaneous information.
+Max returned him to Earth, but the Earth of 1986, having determined a trip back in time would be dangerous for a human.
+When Max crashed the spaceship, the computer's databanks were erased, so he needs the information in David's brain to return home.

-While Max prepares for a mind transfer, David meets other alien specimens on board and bonds with a puckmaren, a tiny bat-like creature that is the last of its kind after a comet destroyed its planet.
+While Max prepares for a mind transfer, David meets other alien specimens aboard and bonds with a puckmaren, a tiny, bat-like creature that is the last of its kind after a comet destroyed its planet.
 During the mind transfer, Max contracts human emotions and behaves eccentrically.
 David and his bickering trigger UFO reports in Tokyo and the United States.
-Meanwhile, NASA intern Carolyn McAdams, who befriended David, tells his family about his escape in the spaceship, so Dr. Faraday has them confined to their house, and Carolyn is sent back to the facility.
+Meanwhile, NASA intern Carolyn McAdams, who befriended David, tells his family about his escape in the spaceship.
+Dr. Faraday has them confined to their house, and Carolyn is sent back to the facility.

 When the spaceship stops at a gas station, David calls Jeff, who sets off fireworks on the roof to locate their new house.
 David and Max arrive there, but NASA agents have tracked the spaceship.
 Fearing that he will be institutionalized and treated like a guinea pig for the rest of his life should he remain in 1986, David orders Max to return him to 1978, accepting the risk of vaporization due to the time travel.
 David awakes in the ravine, walks home, and finds everything now as he had left it.
 During the Fourth of July celebration, Jeff sees that the puckmaren has stowed away in David's backpack.
 David tells him to keep it a secret, while Max flies home across the fireworks-lit sky, laughing similarly to Pee-wee Herman and calls, "See you later, navigator!"